jg925/ece3400_2019-team10/milestones/milestone4.md

 ## INSERT VIDEO HERE SHOWING ROBOT STARTING ON PUSHBUTTON, UPDATING MAZE ON MONITOR

-The last piece to the puzzle was integrating robot detection.
+The next thing we integrated was robot detection.

 ## Conclusion